linuxclark/web-hosting-companies/README.md

+* https://www.real-hosts.com AS39458 alexa 9 million, not many people using their website / serive.
 * https://www.vps2day.com AS39378 | VPS2day is a  servinga.com   brand ,   VPS2day was acquired by servinga, a cloud provider from Germany.
 Kubernetes available